Chris Martin is born

 Birth of a metronome.
 Australian seamer Henry Boyle was happy to plug away while his erstwhile partner Frederick Spofforth wreaked havoc at the other end.
 Boyle's finest hour came at The Oval in 1882, when he took the final wicket in the seven-run Australian victory that spawned the legend of the Ashes.

-Kris Srikkanth almost single-handedly led India to a four-wicket victory in the first one-dayer against New Zealand in Vishakapatnam.
+Kris Srikkanth almost single-handedly led India to a four-wicket victory in the first one-dayer against New Zealand, in Vishakapatnam.
 He took 5 for 27 with his offspin to muzzle New Zealand after they sped to 116 for 1, and then, in more typical style, he crashed 70 off 87 balls.
 This came in the middle of a peculiar purple patch with the ball: Srikkanth took 17 wickets in six ODIs, but only eight in the 140 either side of it.

 One of Test cricket's few casualties of war is born.
-Pudsey-born Major Booth (Major was his first name, not his rank) was a dashing right-handed batsman and brisk fast-medium bowler who was just reaching his peak before the First World War.
+Pudsey-born Major Booth (Major was his first name, not his rank) was a dashing right-hand batsman and brisk fast-medium bowler who was just reaching his peak before the First World War.
 He played twice for England on their 1912-13 tour of South Africa, but fell on the Somme in July 1916.

 1870 Tom McKibbin (Australia)